valentynkt/BackendGarden/content/notes/Saga Pattern.md

 > - **Compensation Transactions**: If a step in a saga fails, compensating transactions are executed to undo the changes made by the preceding successful steps, maintaining data consistency.
 > - **Event/Message-Driven**: Sagas coordinate transactions through a series of domain events or messages, which ensures each transaction is triggered by the completion of the previous one.

-### Implementation Overview
+## Implementation Overview

 Implementing a saga involves:

+> [!summary] **Implementation Steps**
+>
-- **Defining Events and Commands**: Identify and design the events that each service will publish and the commands they will listen for as part of the saga.
+> - **Defining Events and Commands**: Identify and design the events that each service will publish and the commands they will listen for as part of the saga.
-- **Handling Failures**: Implement compensation mechanisms for each transaction part of the saga to reverse its effects in case of failure.
+> - **Handling Failures**: Implement compensation mechanisms for each transaction part of the saga to reverse its effects in case of failure.
-- **Eventual Consistency**: Design the system to handle the fact that data consistency is maintained eventually, not immediately, as it relies on the successful completion of all involved transactions.
+> - **Eventual Consistency**: Design the system to handle the fact that data consistency is maintained eventually, not immediately, as it relies on the successful completion of all involved transactions.

+## Additional Considerations

+> [!info]-
+>  **[[Orchestration and Choreography]]**: There are two primary approaches to managing sagas—choreography and orchestration.
+In choreography, each service listens for and reacts to events independently.
+In orchestration, a central coordinator (orchestrator) tells each participant what local transaction to execute.
+>
+> **Error Handling**: Properly define and implement error handling mechanisms to deal with scenarios where compensation transactions may also fail.
+>
+> **Idempotency**: Ensure that each transaction and compensation transaction in the saga is idempotent, meaning they can be safely retried without causing unintended side effects.
+>
+> **Monitoring and Logging**: Implement comprehensive monitoring and logging to track the progress and status of sagas, facilitating easier debugging and maintenance.

 ## Summary

 > [!summary]
-> The Saga pattern is a powerful strategy for maintaining data consistency across a distributed system, allowing for complex business transactions to be handled in a microservices architecture.
-It mitigates the limitations of distributed transactions by ensuring that each service can independently manage its transactions while coordinating with others through events or messages.
+> The Saga pattern is a powerful technique for ensuring data consistency in a microservices architecture.
+By breaking down distributed transactions into a series of coordinated local transactions, it provides a robust solution for managing complex workflows and maintaining data integrity across services, even in the face of failures.

 > [!note]- Personal Notes
 > It reminds me about one of my examples for Design Patterns: